suuuehgi/scan/README.md

-# Scan to Tagged OCRed PDFs
+# scantag - Scan to Tagged OCRed PDFs

 This is a wrapper script around [`scanimage`][scanimage], [`noteshrunk`][noteshrunk], [`ocrmypdf`][ocrmypdf] and [`tmsu`][TMSU].